thevindu-w/clip_share_desktop/README.md

 1. Place the `install-windows.bat` file and the `clip-share-client.exe` executable in the same folder. (the executable name may have suffixes)
 1. Double-click on the `install-windows.bat` installer script to run it.
 It will open a Command Prompt window.
 Follow the instructions on it to install ClipShare.
 (If double-clicking did not run the installer, right-click on it and select Run)
 </details>

+#### Homebrew (for macOS)

+**Note:** If you have a previous installation of ClipShare desktop client installed using other methods (ex: installer scripts), please uninstall it before installing ClipShare with Homebrew to avoid conflicts.

+ClipShare desktop client is available as a Homebrew service for macOS.
+Refer to the [Homebrew repository](https://github.com/thevindu-w/homebrew-clipshare#how-to-install-clipshare-formulae) for instructions on installing ClipShare desktop client with Homebrew.

 <br>